-The National Center is a nonpartisan Federal resource for environmental collaboration and conflict resolution (ECCR) activities.
-It is dedicated to resolving environmental disputes and conflicts involving the Federal Government and promoting collaborative decision-making among Federal, State, and Tribal governments and other organizations.
+The National Center is a nonpartisan Federal resource for ECCR activities.
+It is dedicated to resolving environmental issues, conflicts, and disputes involving the Federal Government and promoting collaborative decision-making among Federal, State, and Tribal governments and other organizations.

 Federal agencies request assistance from the National Center when impartiality and process expertise are needed to lead complex conflict resolution and collaborative problem-solving efforts, especially for interagency, cross-jurisdictional issues.
 Through its work, the National Center helps Federal agencies better understand and respond to public and private interests, leading to more informed, timely, and workable Federal decisions related to public lands, natural resources, and the environment.